Join the team at the Southeastern Railway Museum

 Q. Will I need to pass a background check?

-A. Yes, all volunteers and employees at the museum must complete a background check.
+A. Yes, all volunteers and employees at the museum must complete a background check at no charge to you.

 Q. Do I have to buy my own uniform?

 A. Volunteers in public-contact positions (like docents, education program aides, and train crew members) are required to wear appropriate clothing, usually a Museum shirt and name badge.
-We ask that you place a deposit on your first shirt, but you earn additional shirts as you build up volunteer hours.
+You earn additional shirts as you build up volunteer hours.
 That way, as long as you stay active as a volunteer, you should never need to buy another Museum shirt.

 Becoming a Volunteer